lis-b/hackcamp-2021/README.md

 Tumblr, Twitter, Pinterest, Savee.it

 ## What it does
-Movements
+Shows people current activism movements

 ## How we built it
-Figma, React, React-Bootstrap, Wrouter
+Figma, React, React-Bootstrap, Wouter

 ## Challenges we ran into
 - setting up sass to work with glitch